-- Data in fixed-width ASCII format on DVD or CD-ROM (prior to 2009). - Patient-level hospital discharge abstract data for 100% of discharges from a sample of hospitals in participating States. - 5 million to 8 million inpatient records per year. - 800-1,100 hospitals per year. - Two 10% subsamples of discharges from all NIS hospitals (only available prior to the 2005 NIS). - Discharge-level weights to calculate national estimates for discharges. - Hospital Weights File to produce national estimates for hospitals and to link the NIS to data from the AHA Annual Survey Database (Health Forum, LLC © 2010) - NIS Documentation and tools including file specifications, programs for loading the ASCII data into SAS and SPSS, and value labels.
+- Data in fixed-width ASCII format on DVD or CD-ROM (prior to 2009). - Patient-level hospital discharge abstract data for 100% of discharges from a sample of hospitals in participating States. - Approximately 8 million inpatient records per year. - About 1,000 hospitals per year. - Two 10% subsamples of discharges from all NIS hospitals (only available prior to the 2005 NIS). - Discharge-level weights to calculate national estimates for discharges. - Hospital Weights File to produce national estimates for hospitals and to link the NIS to data from the AHA Annual Survey Database (Health Forum, LLC © 2011) - NIS Documentation and tools including file specifications, programs for loading the ASCII data into SAS and SPSS, and value labels.
 Beginning in 2005, code is also provided for loading the NIS ASCII file into Stata.